 Little kids can be fickle monsters – one day they like cheese, the next it’s disgusting.
 So it’s not surprising when they often prefer one parent over another (and it’s not always the mum).
-This can be upsetting and challenging for parents, when one is feeling rejected and the other is battling a case of the guilts for being the flavour of the month with their toddler.
+This can be upsetting and challenging for parents, when one is feeling rejected and the other is battling a case of the guilts for being the ‘flavour of the month’ with their toddler.

-Don’t take it personally
+1. Don’t take it personally

 According to the experts, it’s incredibly common for young children to have a favourite parent – behaviour which is considered perfectly healthy and normal.
-Even so, it’s hard not to feel upset if your partner is the ‘chosen one’ and not you, or alternatively feel guilty or bad for them if you’re the most popular.
+Even so, it’s hard not to feel upset if your partner is the ‘chosen one’ and not you, or alternatively, feel guilty or bad for them if you’re the most popular.

-Never react badly
+2. Never react badly

-Try not to feel rejected and instead calmly let them know their request for the other parent has been heard so they know you understand – even if you’re the only one currently available and therefore the only option.
-It’s also important not to bring incidents up again, for example if the next day they do want to spend time with you, don’t remind them that they didn’t yesterday.
+Try not to feel rejected and instead, calmly let them know their request for the other parent has been heard so they know you understand – even if you’re the only one currently available and therefore the only option.
+It’s also important not to bring incidents up again – for example, if the next day they do want to spend time with you, don’t remind them that they didn’t yesterday.

 MORE Behaviour and Discipline

-Support each other as parents
+4. Support each other as parents

-Although your toddler may be playing favourites, this isn’t a competition so don’t try and push for their attention or make your partner feel guilty or upset about it either.
-Avoid resorting to ‘good cop/bad cop roles, because this might encourage them to only want to hang out with the one that doesn’t enforce discipline.
+Although your toddler may be playing favourites, this isn’t a competition, so don’t try and push for their attention or make your partner feel guilty or upset about it either.
+Avoid resorting to ‘good cop/bad cop’ roles, because this might encourage them to only want to hang out with the one that doesn’t enforce discipline.